Multi-Scale Node Embeddings for Graph Modeling and Generation: Derivation of the multi-scale probability

 Lastly, by leveraging on the gradient and the likelihood, we performed the optimization by means of three optimizers: Adam implemented from \cite{2014_Adam_KIngma}; while Truncated-Conjugate Gradient and L-BFGS-B by means of the SciPy library \cite{2020_SciPy_Virtanen}.
+The hessian was not calculated since it was used neither for a theoretical analysis nor in the numerical optimization -the SciPy methods can approximate it in a sophisticated way.